orbcode/orbuculum/README.md

 connect.
 Those clients each decode the data flow independently of orbuculum, so you can present the data from the target simulteneously in multiple formats (you might log it to a file while also processing it via a plot routine, for example).
+You can also use the source code for orbcat or orbtop as the basis for creating your own specific decoders (and I'd really appreciate a copy to fold into this suite too please!).

 Using Orbtop
 ------------